Jean Bart (1807 ship): Second cruise

 On her second cruise, Jean Bart captured the British mercantile corvette Eagle on 9 February 1810.
 Eagle, Thomas Walker, master, with a 15-man crew and 14 12-pounder guns, was bound from Palerma and Malta with four passengers and a load of leather, dye, blackwood, iron and various other goods.
 Eagle put up a serious resistance and Roux had to board her before she surrendered, both ships sustaining two wounded each.
 Jean Bart and Eagle arrived at Golfe Juan together on 1 or 2 December, but British cruisers forced them off Marseille and into a hide-and-seek chase; they eventually arrived at Toulon on 11 December.

 Roux had the mast of Jean Bart replaced by 25 December (a first replacement mast was found to be eaten by insects, and the second was too large and had to be worked upon before it would fit).

-On 11 March, she captured the British polacca Valetta, Edward Molley, master, bound from Malta to Bistol with a load of coton and various other goods.
+On 11 March, she captured the British polacca Valetta, Edward Molley, master, bound from Malta to Bristol with a load of cotton and various other goods.
 Valetta, of 4 12-pounder guns, had a 21-man crew.
 Valetta strongly resisted, first by long-range gunfire and, after one hour, as the ships were closing in to each other, intense artillery and musketry fire; Jean Bart eventually boarded Valetta, which only struck her colours after trying to repel the French with bladed weapons.
 Valetta had four seriously wounded, and Jean Bart sustained one killed and seven wounded.